M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Method

+\textbf{Temporal Branch.} Since pure Mamba models still fall behind Transformers when handling very long contexts~\citep{dao2024mamba2,waleffe2024empirical}, recent studies~\citep{waleffe2024empirical,lieber2024jamba} suggest that the most effective evolution of Mamba is a \textit{hybrid architecture} that combines Transformer and Mamba layers to achieve a better efficiency–performance trade-off.

-The noisy latent $x^i$ is then split and reshaped into $K_s$ tokens with hidden dimension $S$, and concatenated with the compressed conditioning latents.
-Finally, a causal attention mechanism is applied along the temporal dimension to model long-range dependencies.
-After temporal attention, the processed latent is reshaped back to its original size and added to the input via a residual connection.
+Different from the heavy block-level hybrid designs in prior works, we propose a lightweight \textit{temporal branch} running in parallel with the main branch, as illustrated in~\cref{fig:overview}(b), to enhance long-range temporal modeling.
+Specifically, given the conditioning latents $X_{C} = [x^{0}, x^{1}, \ldots, x^{i-1}]$, we first downsample all conditioning frames to the smallest spatial resolution, obtaining $\mathbf{x}_{s} \in \mathbb{R}^{\frac{H}{K_s} \times \frac{W}{K_s} \times c \times i}$.
+Next, we flatten the spatial dimensions into the channel dimension to form a short sequence $\mathbf{x}_{s} \in \mathbb{R}^{i \times S}$, where $S = c \times \frac{H}{K_s} \times \frac{W}{K_s}$.
+The noisy latent $x^{i}$ is then partitioned and reshaped into $K_s$ tokens with hidden dimension $S$, and concatenated with the compressed conditioning latents.
+Finally, a causal attention mechanism is applied along the temporal dimension.
+The processed latent is reshaped back to its original size and added to the input via a residual connection.